 Siena is also home to beautiful Gothic buildings, such as the Duomo, and numerous churches scattered throughout the city.

-What's more, Siena's charm lies in its green countryside, dotted with medieval castles and typical Tuscan farmhouses.
+What's more, Siena's charm lies in its immersion in lush green landscapes dotted with medieval castles and typical Tuscan farmhouses.

 Lucca or Versilia